AlexanderNikas03/AlexanderNikas03/README.md

 ## A Few Things About Me

-I'm an undergraduate at the Dpt. of Digital Systems, University of Piraeus and I'm interested in Cybersecurity.
+I'm an undergraduate at the Dpt. of Digital Systems, University of Piraeus and I'm interested in learning about Cybersecurity.
 Beyond academics, I enjoy working on various tech projects, from building custom PCs to repairing and tweaking the software of old gaming consoles."

 ## Projects